Practical Leverage-Based Sampling for Low-Rank Tensor Decomposition: Alternating randomized least squares with leverage score sampling

 \subsection{Full algorithm}

-The CP tensor decomposition of rank $r$ for an order-$(d+1)$ tensor is defined by $(d+1)$ factor matrices $\Ak{1},\dots,\Ak{d+1}$ that minimizes the sum of the squares error between the data tensor $\X$ and CP model $\M$ We use the shorthand $\M = \KT$ where $ m(i_1,\dots,i_{d+1}) = \sum_{j=1}^r \prod_{k=1}^d a_{k}(i_k,j)$.
-It is usual to normalize the columns of the factor matrices to norm one and absorb the norms into a weight vector $\lvec \in \Real^r$, in which case we write $\M = \KT*$ and $m(i_1,\dots,i_{d+1}) = \sum_{j=1}^r \lambda_j \prod_{k=1}^d a_{k}(i_k,j)$.
+The CP tensor decomposition of rank $r$ for an order-$(d+1)$ tensor is defined by $(d+1)$ factor matrices $\Ak{1},\dots,\Ak{d+1}$ that minimizes the sum of the squares error between the data tensor $\X$ and CP model $\M$.
+We use the shorthand $\M = \KT$ where $m(i_1,\dots,i_{d+1}) = \sum_{j=1}^r \prod_{k=1}^d a_{k}(i_k,j)$.
 The standard \cpals algorithm solves for each factor matrix in turn (inner iterations), keeping the others fixed.
 Each least squares problem is of the form shown in \cref{eq:lsq_krp}.
 Although \cref{eq:lsq_krp} is specific to solving for $\Ak{d+1}$, this is really just a notational convenience.
 Each outer iteration, we compute the proportion of the data described by the model, i.e.,

 The method halts when the fit ceases to improve by at least $10^{-4}$.
 We refer the reader to \cite{KoBa09} for further details and references on \cpals.